Existence and classification of $b$-contact structures: Introduction

 Recall that contact structures in dimension three fall into two different classes: overtwisted and tight.
 The study of the overtwisted ones is well understood.
 By the classical flexibility result proved by Eliashberg \cite{eli2}, overtwisted contact structures can be understood purely by the homotopy theory of plane fields.
 In particular, this yields existence and classification results of those structures on closed $3$-manifolds.
 Tight contact structures lie on the other side of the spectrum: their study turns out to be way more intricate as they reflect the topology of the underlying manifold.
 They do not satisfy the $h$-principle and there are examples of $3$-manifolds that don't admit tight contact structures \cite{EH}.
 The list of manifolds where tight contact structures are classified is short (among others $S^3$, $\mathbb{R}^3$, $S^1\times S^2$ \cite{eli3}).
 The classification of tight contact structures in manifolds with boundary is for instance settled in the case of the $3$-disk \cite{eli3} or the solid torus \cite{H1,LZ}.

-A $b$-contact structure on a manifold $M$ with an orientable critical hypersurface $Z$ is called fully overtwisted if each connected leaf of maximal dimension of the associated Jacobi structure (i.e. each component of $M\setminus Z$) is overtwisted.
-We prove that an existence $h$-principle holds for fully overtwisted $b$-contact structures on any fixed orientable $b$-manifold $(M,Z)$.
-Given a set of cooriented separating curves $\Gamma$ in an oriented surface $Z$, we denote by $Z_+$ and $Z_-$ the two surfaces with boundary (possibly disconnected) obtained by cutting open $Z$ along $\Gamma$.
-The sign is induced by the coorientation of $\Gamma$.
-Given a rank two vector bundle $\eta$ over a three-manifold, we denote by $e(\eta)\in H^2(M,\mathbb{Z})$ the Euler class of $\eta$.
+A $b$-contact structure on a manifold $M$ with an orientable critical hypersurface $Z$ is called fully overtwisted if {in each component of $M\setminus Z$ (which correspond to each leaf of maximal dimension of the associated Jacobi structure, see Lemma \ref{lem:dividing=contact})} we get an induced overtwisted contact structure. {Similarly, a $b$-contact structure is tight if in each component of $M\setminus Z$ we get an induced tight contact structure.} We prove that an existence $h$-principle holds for fully overtwisted $b$-contact structures on any fixed orientable $b$-manifold $(M,Z)$, which allows prescribing the singular foliation (as long as this foliation cannot arise for an obvious topological reason).